AI Trail Analysis

 Nearby amenities⌄

-- Eckville Shelter (primitive)
+- Eckville Shelter (AT shelter)

-- Hawk Mountain Sanctuary visitor center (seasonal, short drive)
+- Hawk Mountain Sanctuary visitor center (seasonal)